codacy/docs/docs/repositories/security-monitor.md

 ![Security Monitor](images/security-monitor.png)

-The left-hand side of the dashboard lists the status of each security category that's supported by the tools that can analyze the programming languages in your repository:
+The left-hand side of the dashboard lists the status of each security category that's supported by the tools that can analyze the programming languages in your repository.

+!!! tip
+    You can use the **Warnings** drop-down list to display only security categories that have found issues or categories that have code patterns turned off.

 <table>
   <thead>